p1ng-request/docs/templates/GitHub/GitHub_Get_stargazers_from_repository.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-This notebook enables you to get a dataframe of all the stargazers of a particular Github repository.
+**Description:** This notebook provides a way to retrieve the list of users who have starred a given GitHub repository.

 ## Input